Why Lenders Use Bank Statements Instead of Tax Returns

 Self-employed owners and contractors

-Personal returns often show low taxable income after deductions — equipment depreciation, home office, vehicle, retirement contributions.
+Personal returns often show low taxable income after deductions like equipment depreciation, home office, vehicle, and retirement contributions.
 A contractor netting $28,000 on paper after deductions may be depositing $180,000/year into a business account.
 Tax filings don't capture that.

 Cash-heavy businesses

 Restaurants, service businesses, and retail operations with high cash transaction volume may have complex deposit patterns that are harder to reconcile to a tax filing.
-Daily card and cash deposits tell the clearest story — and that is exactly what bank statements show.
+Daily card and cash deposits tell the clearest story, and that is exactly what bank and credit card statements show.

 Newer businesses